 There are a variety of factors that make Cincinnati a good place to invest in real estate today.

-- Affordability: The median home price in the Cincinnati metro area is $282,000, which is 22% more affordable than the national average.
-In the neighborhoods where RealWealth members invest, home prices are even more affordable, ranging from $85,000 to $200,000
+- Affordability: The median home price in the Cincinnati metro area is $294,281, which is 18% more affordable than the national average.
+In the neighborhoods where RealWealth members invest, home prices are even more affordable, ranging from $120,000 to $200,000

 - Decent Appreciation: As mentioned above, investing in Cincinnati is ideal for investors prioritizing cash flow over appreciation.
-However, this metro area saw decent equity growth of 98% between 2014 and 2024.
-This is 7% higher than the national average.
+However, this metro area saw decent equity growth of 107% between 2014 and 2025.
+This is 15% higher than the national average.

-- Modest Population Growth: Between 2010 and 2023, Cincinnati’s population grew by 6%.
+- Modest Population Growth: Between 2010 and 2024, Cincinnati’s population grew by 7.5%.

 Cincinnati Investment Real Estate for Sale

-The turnkey rental property teams we work with in Cincinnati sell renovated single-family homes and occasional multi family properties.
-Here’s a list of cash flowing turnkey investment properties that are for sale in Cincinnati today.
+The turnkey rental property teams we work with in Cincinnati sell renovated single-family homes and occasional multi-family properties.
+Here’s a list of cash-flowing turnkey investment properties that are for sale in Cincinnati today.